 Health and wellbeing are determined by a variety of characteristics.
 At the individual level age, gender and lifestyle affect health.
 Being part of family, social and community networks also has a significant impact on people's wellbeing.
-Other important factors are the wider determinants such as employment, education, housing and the environment.
+Other important factors are the wider determinants such as employment, education, housing, access (including transport), income and the environment.
 This strategy aims to make a difference across all these determinants of health and wellbeing.